The IP macro handles duties for all lists.

 3. money

-The following is an example of a glossary-style list.
+The next example illustrates a glossary-style list.

 A glossary-style list: